Canadian Wireless Telecommunications Association

 1. Objective & Scope of Policy

 The Canadian Wireless Telecommunications Association (“CWTA”) is committed to respecting your privacy and has prepared this Policy Statement to inform you of our policy and practices concerning the collection, use and disclosure of Personal Information.

 This Policy Statement governs Personal Information collected from and about individuals who are or may become Members of the CWTA and those other individuals outside of the CWTA with whom we work with or who may provide Personal Information to the CWTA.
 This policy does not cover business contact information, corporate information or aggregated data from which the identity of an individual cannot be determined.
 The CWTA retains the right to use aggregated data in any way that it determines appropriate.

-In the event of questions about: (i) access to your Personal Information; (ii) the CWTA’s collection, use, management or disclosure of Personal Information; or (iii) this Policy Statement; please contact, Chief Operating Officer at the CWTA office located at 130 Albert St., Suite 1110, Ottawa, Ontario K1E 2T7 – Telephone # 613-233-4888 x 206 or by email at email@example.com
+In the event of questions about: (i) access to your Personal Information; (ii) the CWTA’s collection, use, management or disclosure of Personal Information; or (iii) this Policy Statement; please contact CWTA at email@example.com.

 2. The Collection, Use & Disclosure of Personal Information

 “Member” means a corporate entity that seeks to become a member of the CWTA or has been accepted for membership in the CWTA.